 Defense Contract Management Agency (DCMA – 2009)

-DCMA’s in-house training course, Integrated Master Plan/Integrated Master Schedule Basic Analysis (Rev 21Nov09) is the source of the “14-Point Assessment” that – because its explicit “trigger” values are easily converted to Pass/Fail thresholds and red/yellow/green dashboards – is seen as a de-facto industry standard for schedule health assessment.
+DCMA’s in-house training course, Integrated Master Plan/Integrated Master Schedule Basic Analysis (Rev 21Nov09) is the source of the “14-Point Assessment” that – because its explicit “trigger” values are easily converted to pass/fail thresholds and red/yellow/green dashboards – is seen as a de-facto industry standard for schedule health assessment.
 The course materials contain the following definitions:

-~Any delay to a critical task on the critical path will cause a delay to the project’s end date.”
+(Slide 97) Critical Task: Some tasks possess no float…they are known as critical tasks. ~Any delay to a critical task on the critical path will cause a delay to the project’s end date.

 AACE International (2010 & 2018)

 AACE International (formerly the Association for the Advancement of Cost Engineering) maintains and regularly updates its Recommended Practice No. 10S-90: Cost Engineering Terminology.
 The most recent issue of RP 10S-90 (June 2018) includes the following definitions:

 CRITICAL PATH – The longest continuous chain of activities (may be more than one path) which establishes the minimum overall project duration.
 A slippage or delay in completion of any activity by one time period will extend final completion correspondingly.
 The critical path by definition has no “float.”
 See also: LONGEST PATH (LP).
 (June 2007)

 CRITICAL ACTIVITY – An activity on the project’s critical path.
 A delay to a critical activity causes a corresponding delay in the completion of the project.
 Although some activities are “critical,” in the dictionary sense, without being on the critical path, this meaning is seldom used in the project context.
 (June 2007)